 What is your formal chef background?

 I grew up in the kitchen with a mother that was a personal chef.
-It’s the place that I feel the most comfortable and at home.
+It’s the place where I feel the most comfortable and at home.
 I’ve worked in professional and commercial kitchens since I was a teenager.
 Which means I have spent over 15 years working in the restaurant industry.
-At times, even working as sous for my brother Danny – who is also a chef.
+At times, even worked as sous for my brother Danny – who is also a chef.